-Reputable breeders will also make sure that the adults are well-taken care of, that the pups are well socialized, and that the litters are in a clean and safe area.
+Reputable breeders will also make sure that the adults are well taken care of, that the pups are well-socialized, and that the litter is in a clean and safe area.
 Your breeder should be open and honest about the different diseases that are genetic in German Shepherds, and they should have several different tests done on the puppies before you get one.

 These tests should be registered with the Orthopedic Foundation for Animals (OFA); these tests include hip dysplasia and elbow dysplasia.
 They should also have their eyes tested through the Canine Eye Registry Foundation.

 You can check that these tests have been done and what their results are on the OFA website (offa.org).
 Keep in mind that all results are available on the OFA website, not just the passing tests, so make sure to check what the score is before adopting your new puppy.

 You can find many reputable Breeders that are registered with the American Kennel Club.

 Unfortunately, for many different reasons, German Shepherds cannot always stay in their homes.
 This does not mean that they are bad dogs or even that it’s a problem with the dog.
 Some could have come into the shelter due to a breakdown in the home or the passing of a loved one.
 Many of these dogs are great and just need a new forever home.
 And let’s face it, you can skip the puppy stage by doing this.

 There are many great sites that you can go to and find your new companion, and of course, you should try to find out as much information as you can about these dogs.
 You can also find a great furry companion at one of your local shelters or rescue organizations.